 Your website host will depend on your needs.
 What is important to you?

 Since environmental concerns and climate change are becoming worldwide headline news, giving some thought to your website’s impact on the environment might be prudent.
 Some countries are already passing laws requiring environmental responsibility on the part of even the smallest businesses, with more on the way.
 If you want to stay ahead of the curve on this issue, you will want to shop around for environmentally-friendly hosting options.
 Providers such as GreenGeeks web hosting are filling this need.
+You can also check for great hosting on Hosting Foundry if you are looking for hosting in Canada.

 How much traffic do you think you will get, and what kind of numbers would you hope to get?
 You want a hosting plan that scales with your business.
 For some niche businesses, a basic shared server plan will do fine.
 But if your marketing team is a big hit on social media and makes you go viral, you will want to be able to handle the traffic spike.